alosdiallo/Pedigree/README.md

 - PNG
 - PDF

-Other different formats can be added by adding lines of code to PedigreeApp.R .
+Other different file formats can be used by adding corresponsing code to PedigreeApp.R .

+### References
+The application utilizes the following packages and libraries: